One thing we often hear is, “How can I get customer feedback?” Today, we have a really good answer to that question.

 Given all the data we have at our fingertips these days, it feels wrong that we don’t truly know our customers.
 But email is one of the best ways to change that.
 You can infer quite a bit from metrics like opens, clicks and page views, and leverage it as a platform for two-way communication.
 (Our parents called this “correspondence”.)

 Here are a few strategies – ranging from the old-fashioned to sophisticated – that will get you more customer feedback.

 You knew we were going to mention surveys, but we’ve got a new twist on this old approach.

 We love surveys because they provide direct answers to your questions.
 Instead of sifting through data looking for answers, you can use simple surveys to gather lots of insight at one time, in one place.

 Dollar Shave Club is great at incorporating surveys.
 Every now and then, I receive an email from them with a simple question like this one:

-Dollar Shave Club stands to learn a ton about their customers from this email.
+Dollar Shave Club stands to score a lot of customer feedback from this email.
 They’ll find out, for example, who’s really interested in their company based on who opened the email.
 As they gather more responses, they’ll learn more about product-market fit and get some insight on what products could be useful in the future.
-This data will also help them segment users into groups when it comes time to let people know about future products.
+This data will also help with audience segmentation when it comes time to let people know about future products.
 If, for example, someone responds with “None of the above,” then they know not to dilute that person’s inbox with more information on the topic.